-As a matter of principle, the loser has to pay the other party's legal costs and attorney fees (more and more French courts grant a lump sum for attorney fees close to the fees justified by produced invoices).
-In certain cases the judge may not order compensation for the fees and expenses to the other party if the judge decides to take into account the economic situation of the loser, or decides such payments would not be fair.
+As a matter of principle, the losing party has to pay the other party's legal costs and attorney fees (more and more French courts grant a lump sum for attorney fees close to the fees justified by produced invoices).
+In certain cases, the judge may not order compensation for the fees and expenses to the other party if the judge decides to take into account the losing party's economic situation or decides such payments would not be fair.